BRGM/vtkwriters/README.rst

 A set of pure python routines to write KitWare VTK files.

-This are just conveniencies that I use an other may find usefull.
+This are just conveniencies that I use and other may find usefull.

 You might also be interested in packages like:
   - `meshio <https://github.com/nschloe/meshio>`_ (more general)